emcache/emcache/README.rst

 - **append** Append a value to the current one for a specific key, if and only if the key does exist.
 - **prepend** Prepend a value to the current one for a specific key, if and only if the key does exist.
 - **cas** Update a value for a key if and only if token as provided matches with the ones stored in the Memcached server.

+Take a look at the documentation for getting a list of all of the `operations <https://emcache.readthedocs.io/en/latest/operations.html>`_ that are currently supported.

 Some of the commands have support for the following behavior flags: